 QUDT.org is a 501(c)(3) not-for-profit organization founded to provide semantic specifications for units of measure, quantity kind, dimensions and data types.
 QUDT is an advocate for the development and implementation of standards to quantify data expressed in RDF and JSON.
 Our mission is to improve interoperability of data and the specification of information structures through industry standards for Units of Measure, Quantity Kinds, Dimensions and Data Types.

 QUDT.org is a member of the World Wide Web Consortium (W3C)

 QUDT.org exists to make the QUDT Ontologies, derived models and vocabularies available to the public.
 Originally, QUDT models were developed for the NASA Exploration Initiatives Ontology Models (NExIOM) project, a Constellation Program initiative at the AMES Research Center (ARC).

 Release 2.1 of QUDT is now officially an open-source model and vocabulary set, hosted on our Github repository.
 It has ontologies for Units of Measure, Quantity Kinds, Dimensions and Types, available under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Attribution should be made to QUDT.org.
 Our catalog can also be found at QUDT Catalog Release 2.1.
 With this release, we have consolidated the unit and quantity kind vocabularies so that specific instances are easier to find, but there is still much more to do.
 The QUDT units vocabulary is being enhanced with the IEC 61360, UN/ECE, and UCUM unit codes for cross compatibility.
 Please consider joining our activity, or contributing some financial support via the "Sponsor" button on the Github repository.
 Note that QUDT Catalog Release 2.0 is still available for reference.

 Version 1.1 of the QUDT ontologies may be downloaded from the QUDT Catalog Release 1.1, which can also be accessed from LinkedModel.org.
-The catalog covers many domains of units and quatntities and is being published incrementally.
+The catalog covers many domains of units and quantities and is being published incrementally.